Last updated on March 31st, 2022

 Block noise coming through the air by adding a thick layer of a heavy material to the structure, which reduces the ability for the noise to pass through it.

 Reduce impact noise to minimise sound being passed through a structure, by using a damping compound in between the layers of a wall, floor or ceiling.

-Absorb unwanted sound within a room by using soft furnishings, curtains, plants and specialist sound absorbent materials.
+Absorb unwanted sound within a room by using soft furnishings, curtains, plants and specialist sound-absorbent materials.
 This prevents it from echoing and amplifying when reflected off hard surfaces.

 The method you choose for your room and the associated soundproof room cost will depend on where you’re soundproofing.
-Walls, floors, ceilings and doors each come with their own requirements to consider for reducing noise travelling between rooms.
+Walls, floors, ceilings and doors each come with their own requirements to consider for reducing noise traveling between rooms.